Ernest Barnes: Controversies

 Barnes was perhaps the best known liberal bishop of his time, identified with the modernist or broad church movement.
 His episcopate was marked by continual controversy.

-His book The Rise of Christianity (1947) attacked many Christian claims, including the Virgin Birth and the bodily resurrection of Christ.
-This led to calls that he should resign as a bishop.
-This Barnes refused to do.
-Earlier he had written Should Such a Faith Offend?
-(1927) and Scientific Theory and Religion (1933), and he was a contributor to 18 other books.
-His attack on Francis of Assisi as "probably verminous" drew a rebuke in verse from G. K. Chesterton.
+His book The Rise of Christianity (1947) attacked many Christian claims, including the virgin birth and the bodily resurrection of Christ.

 He was also politically active.
 In 1940, he lost a libel case in which he had attacked the Cement Makers' Federation for allegedly holding up the supply of cement, for their own profit at a time of great national need, in the construction of air-raid shelters.
 Undaunted by this set-back, Barnes returned to his accusations on the cement ring in a speech he delivered in the House of Lords the following year.

 Pacifism and eugenics

 He was an uncompromising pacifist, and spoke out against British participation in the Second World War.
 He also expressed eugenic views.
 Though a member of the Eugenic Society from 1924 until his death in 1953, it was not until after the Second World War that he openly argued in favour of voluntary sterilisation as a means to overcome the apparent prevalence of "mental deficiency" in society.
 Several of these eugenic-themed lectures gained significant newspaper coverage in The Times and The Manchester Guardian, sparking a fervent public debate in which inevitable – if not entirely justifiable – parallels were drawn between Barnes' arguments and Nazi ideology.
 In his latter years Barnes was thus a pacifist, religious leader and campaigner for the perceived declining cause of eugenics.